knro/libbno08x/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the BSD license.
 See the `license.txt` file for details.